Passwordless Authentication: WebAuthn and the Future of Logins

 3. Understanding WebAuthn

 WebAuthn is a W3C and FIDO Alliance standard that enables secure, passwordless authentication in browsers and applications.
+It is commonly integrated into modern application architectures.

 - Uses asymmetric cryptography (public/private keys)